carlos-kelley/poetrypengyou.com/README.md

 # poetrypengyou.com

-_Pengyou_ (朋友) is a Manadarin word meaning "friend.” **Poetry Pengyou** is a web app that allows users to explore classic Tang dynasty poetry in Simplified and Traditional Mandarin and in English.
+_Péngyou_ (朋友) is a Manadarin word meaning "friend.” **Poetry Pengyou** is a web app that allows users to explore classic Tang dynasty poetry in Simplified and Traditional Mandarin and in English.

 This app is live at [poetrypengyou.com](https://poetrypengyou.com/).
 It was tested in Safari on mobile and Chrome on desktop.
 This is a mobile-first app, so it is best viewed on a mobile device.
 The styling is not 100% perfect on all platforms but all functions are working.
 It is also available as a native iOS app, but it is not yet deployed on the App Store.